Hartford Award for Research and Practice (HARP)

 • Community Impact in Advanced Care Planning for Older Adults, Oral Health Promotion in Rural Populations, and Fall Prevention in Older Adults

-The Interprofessional HARP (IP-HARP)
+Interprofessional HARP

 Ruth Tadesse smiles at the camera.